Top German court deals blow to Uber complaint

 Uber had argued its service did not involve professional drivers but rather private persons who did not require a special licence.

-San Francisco-based Uber Technologies Inc, valued at about $40 billion (26.39 billion pounds) in its latest fundraising, has touched a raw nerve in many countries by threatening to open up an often tightly controlled and licensed market.
+San Francisco-based Uber Technologies Inc, valued at $18.2 billion in a fundraising in June, just four years since its 2010 launch, has touched a raw nerve in many countries by threatening to open up an often tightly controlled and licensed market.